DHCP relay enables multi-subnet DHCP

 Without a relay agent, DHCP broadcasts do not cross router boundaries.
 Configure relay agents on every subnet that uses DHCP.

-DORA is the four-step handshake
+DORA is the 4-step handshake

 Discover, Offer, Request, Acknowledge.
 The transaction ID (xid) matches requests to responses.

-Static IPs for critical OT devices
+Static IPs for OT-critical devices

 Use DHCP for HMIs and workstations.
 Assign static addresses to PLCs, drives, and safety controllers.